Introduction

 To begin the discussion of keymapping, let’s take our first sidebar and remember that Vim is a modal editor and what this means for keymapping.
 While you will mostly only be concerned with mapping keys in the default, normal, and visual modes, here is the full list of modes and their corresponding mode symbol for mapping commands:

-* n: normal only* v: visual and select* o: operator-pending* x: visual only* s: select only* i: insert* c: command-line* l: insert, command-line, regexp-search (and others.
+* l: insert, command-line, regexp-search (and others.
 Collectively called "Lang-Arg" pseudo-mode)

 " space = pagedown, - = pageupnoremap <Space> <PageDown>noremap - <PageUp>